mrbaloglu/Aircraft-Image-Classification-Models/README.md

 # Aircraft-Image-Classification-Models

 This repository contains a preprocessing code, Convolutional Neural Network, and a Logistic Regression Model for classification of aircraft images.
+These models are created using only numpy library.
 The dataset contains six classes of aircrafts.

 For preprocessing, see the descriptions in Image_Process.ipynb .